mschmitt/Dotfiles/README.md

 Just a few defaults, including GUI settings and the occasional plugin I use here and there.
 No advanced development environment magic.
 Sorry.

+The Asynchronous Linting Engine for vim >= 8 looks nice and I'm currently figuring out whether I have any use for it: https://github.com/w0rp/ale

 I'm not quite sure what's the deal with all those vim package managers, but I do use pathogen: https://github.com/tpope/vim-pathogen